openmainframeproject/tac/tools/it_support.md

 ## Build Infrastructure support

+{{ site.foundation_name }} partners with LF Release Engineering to provide support for projects with GitHub configuration and infrastructure.

+Additionally, {{ site.foundation_name }} provides [mainframe infrastucture](../programs/infrastructure) for projects to use.

-{{ site.foundation_name }} does not provide support for any project build infrastructure.
+{{ site.foundation_name }} does not provide support for any other infrastructure.

 ## Questions?